“No, No, No, God’s A Lot Taller!”: Motorhead Live at Starland Ballroom, March 9th, 2005

 In an unrelated note I highly recommend low back strengthening for you women with big titties.
 You’ve no idea how annoying you are when I hear you say “they’re hurting my back!
 I think I want to get a reduction!”
 Fuck that and you!
 Just get some muscle and let us enjoy those beautiful fun bags.

 Does sleeping in a awkward position hurt you like in a meme I posted above?
 Simple solution: stop sleeping like that and learn how to properly sleep!
 What a concept!
 There is a right way and a wrong way to sleep.
-Referring again to the lower back: when you sleep on your back, for example, your lumbar spine is not resting on the mattress, especially if you have a big ass like I, because it’s being put into a state of involuntary flexion.
+Referring again to the lower back: when you sleep on your back, for example, your lumbar spine is not resting on the mattress, especially if you have a big ass like I, because it’s being put into a state of involuntary hyperextension.
 Therefore, you’re spending up to eight hours adding stress to an already stressed out lower back.
 For the last several years I’ve been placing pillows underneath my knees when I sleep and now I feel no pain because the lumbar spine is able to relax.

 Knees hurt?
 Unless you’ve sustained a major injury, that too can be fixed.
 The book Becoming A Supple Leopard offers COUNTLESS ways to fix painful knees, one of which I put to great use in late 2019.
 Getting fat?
 Developing the dad bod?
 Stop eating like shit and get off your ass!
 I have two cousins in law who were fat probably long before I ever knew them.
 Upon seeing them both for the first time in twelve years at my brother’s funeral in 2019 it was obvious that they were looking worse.
 Why?
 Because they don’t care.
 So when they go next I’m not even going to question what happened?